rblysk/Python-for-Data-Analytics/README.md

 -----

-For this specialization, you learned the basics of Python and the packages designed to work with datasets -- Pandas and NumPy.
+For this specialization, you learned the **basics of Python** and the packages designed to work with datasets: **Pandas and NumPy.**

-You were also introduced to visualization packages, Matplotlib, Seaborn and Plotly.
+You were also introduced to visualization packages: **Matplotlib, Seaborn and Plotly.**

 Now is time to combine these skills into an DA project.

-Your task is to analyze data with Python and create a notebook, where you can show your Python and analytical skills.
+Your task is to analyze data with Python and **create a notebook**, where you can show your Python and analytical skills.

 -----